 Software-as-a-Service (SaaS) applications typically require lower upfront costs and ongoing monthly fees that cover licensing, support and upgrades.
 Finally, there are free medical billing software options that are supported by alternative revenue streams, such as advertising.

 Most buyers who have successfully implemented systems will be able to generate returns on their investments through improved accuracy of filings, improved billing efficiency, and subsequently, increased collections.

-Buyers will need to decide if they want to implement a standalone system, a system integrated with patient scheduling (typically called “practice management”), or a fully-integrated billing, scheduling, and electronic medical records (EMR) system.
+Integrated suites vs. stand-alone billing solutions.
+Buyers will need to decide if they want to implement a standalone system, a system integrated with patient scheduling (typically called “practice management”) or a fully integrated billing, scheduling and electronic medical records (EMR) system.
 Many vendors such as AdvancedMD and NueMD offer all three options.
 Medical billing solutions have long been the only or primary applications used in many doctors’ offices, and they are usually the first systems new practices will implement.
 Despite government legislation requiring the adoption of EMRs, we still hear from many practices looking for standalone billing or practice management systems.

+On-premise vs. Web-based.
 SaaS or Web-based medical billing systems have become very popular and comprise well over 50 percent of new solution sales.
-Low upfront costs, greater accessibility, and little to no IT requirements are contributing factors to so many buyers preferring Web-based systems.
+Low upfront costs, greater accessibility and little to no IT requirements are contributing factors to so many buyers preferring Web-based systems.
 Assuming buyers have reliable Internet access, we typically recommend they consider these programs.

 Security.
 A primary concern we hear from buyers regards data security.
 Since medical billing involves the storage and transmission of so much sensitive patient data, buyers will want to make sure they implement a secure system.
 Vendors are well aware of this need and offer HIPAA-compliant systems.